Mexican president condemns death of Salvadoran woman in police custody | Law-Order

 "She left for a better future for the girls and to help them get ahead," Arriaza said.
 Salazar had lived in Mexico since at least 2018, when she was granted refugee status for humanitarian reasons, Mexico's migration institute said.

 A video published by news site Noticaribe showed Salazar writhing and crying out as she lay face down on a road with a policewoman kneeling on her back while male officers stood by.
-The video later showed Salazar's prone body, wrists handcuffed behind her back, lying on the road before officers put it into the back of a police truck.
+The video later showed Salazar's prone, handcuffed body, lying on the road before officers put it into the back of a police truck.

+Quintana Roo Attorney General Oscar Montes de Oca told Mexican radio police were responding to a emergency call for help at a convenience store when she was detained.
+Salazar offered resistance at the store's exit and police "improperly applied bodily control techniques that ultimately caused (Salazar's) death", he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)